 FESTIVAL BEGINS AT APPROXIMATELY 11:15 AM.

-We are very excited to celebrate our upcoming 27 years of cultural festivities with the community.
+We are very excited to share our cultural festivities with the community for 28 years.
 It means a lot to us at UTB United Third Bridge to keep the traditions of our Latin Community alive and to continue the legacy of our Founder, Samuel C. Lopez.

-Thank you again to everyone for all your help and support and have a fantastic week!
+Thank you again to everyone for all your help and support!

 This is a FREE event for the community and the oldest Puerto Rican Day Parade in the State of Florida that typically attracts thousands of people.

-This year’s parade is dedicated to the municipality of Isabela in Puerto Rico.
+This year’s parade is dedicated to a municipality in Puerto Rico.

 The City of Palm Bay has named the main entrance to City Hall, ” Samuel C. Lopez Way” in memory of our founder, Samuel C. Lopez who established the first annual Puerto Rican Day Parade in Brevard County in November 1997, the first annual Brevard County Family Salsa Festival and the first Hispanic Chamber of Commerce in the Space Coast in May 2002, Florida’s Puerto Rican/Hispanic Chamber of Commerce, Inc. which continues to operate in Melbourne, Florida, Brevard County.
 Sadly, Samuel C. Lopez passed away unexpectedly January 11,2021.
 UTB’s board continues to stay committed to carry on his legacy and vision for the Hispanic and minority community in Brevard County and since his passing we dedicate our Annual Puerto Rican Day Parade to him.

 The Puerto Rican Day Parade Festival immediately follows.
-Parade emcee will feature Mindy of Lite Rock 99.3 and Festival emcee Boriqua Posse along with live performances, entertainers, artists, vendors, food trucks offering mouthwatering ethnic foods and unique merchandise, an automobile and antique car show that will leave you in awe, a health and wellness self-care area, local businesses and informational non-profit organizations along with political candidates representing local, state, and national levels, all coming together to showcase their efforts and engage with our community in a fun-filled family atmosphere creating an unforgettable experience.
+The Festival emcee Boriqua Posse, Anthony Quinones, along with live performances, entertainers, artists, vendors, food trucks offering mouthwatering ethnic foods and unique merchandise, an automobile and antique car show will leave you in awe, a health and wellness self-care area, local businesses and informational non-profit organizations along with political candidates representing local, state, and national levels, all coming together to showcase their efforts and engage with our community in a fun-filled family atmosphere creating an unforgettable experience.

 This year’s, events will continue to help support our mission and endow LOCAL Hispanic students annually with scholarships for continued education and will continue to promote Hispanic culture throughout the year in our community.

-We are currently seeking community volunteers, partners, and sponsors for these events and appreciate all tax-deductible donations.
+We are currently seeking community partners, sponsors and volunteers for this weekend of events and we appreciate all tax-deductible donations.

-If you are interested in reserving a spot to set up a vendor booth or becoming a parade participant, and/or having a float in the parade please contact Edwin Santos, Evelyn Thomson or Samantha Lopez-Bickman at (863) 381-4858 or email us at: utbinc77@gmail.com.
-If you would like to purchase banquet tickets or would like to sponsor a table for your company online, please feel free to click on the above donate button or contact us directly.
+If you are interested in reserving a spot to set up a vendor booth or becoming a parade participant, and/or having a float in the parade please contact Edwin Santos, Margarita Chavez or Samantha Lopez-Bickman at (863) 381-4858 or email us at: utbinc77@gmail.com.
+If you would like to purchase banquet tickets or would like to sponsor a table for your company online, please feel free to contact us directly.

-PLEASE CONTINUE TO CHECK BACK FOR UPDATES -WE WILL BE UPDATING THIS PAGE FREQUENTLY
+PLEASE CONTINUE TO CHECK BACK FOR UPDATES -WE WILL CONTINUE TO UPDATE THIS PAGE.

 NOTICE: OUR REGISTERED CHARITY NUMBER IS: CH9777. *A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL FREE 1-800-HELF-FLA (435-7352) WITHIN THE STATE.
 REGISTRATION DOES IMPY ENDORSEMENT, APPOVAL, OR RECCOMMENDATION BY THE STATE.
 THEIR WEBSITE ADDRESS IS www.FloridaConsumerHelp.com.
 A COPY MAY ALSO BE OBTAINED FROM THE OFFICE OF THE ATTORNEY GENERAL, CHARITIES BUREAU, 120 BROADWAY AVE, NEW YORK, NY 10271.